 - Reduce total system weight by nearly 50%

-Designed with leading commercial off-the-shelf (COTS) components that include Intel® Xeon® Scalable processors and Supermicro motherboards, RES-HD servers provide maximum system configuration flexibility and system expansion options with processor, storage, high-speed switch, and system management module options.
+Designed with leading commercial off-the-shelf (COTS) components that include Intel® Xeon® Scalable processors, RES-HD servers provide maximum system configuration flexibility and system expansion options with processor, storage, high-speed switch, and system management module options.